This Old House, Idea House 2016 Part 2: Creative Kitchen Design

 Large windows over the sink and cooktop open the space up to the outdoors.
 This, however, leaves no place to mount a conventional range hood without interrupting the view.
 A downdraft vent was the answer.
 Rather than sacrificing base cabinet space to the vent, fan housing and duct work, A.J. directed the installer to pull the entire bank of cabinets forward eight inches.
 To the left of the cooktop, an extra-depth refrigerator cabinet now can accommodate a full-size model.
 This also preserves the clean horizontal line associated with a counter-depth refrigerator.
 To the right of the cooktop, countertop cabinets provide generous small-appliance storage as well countertop needed for food preparation.

-On the wall across from the cook station, a built-in buffet projects the classic 19th-century tone of the rest of the home.
+On the wall across from the cook station, a built-in buffet projects the timeless 19th-century tone of the rest of the home.
 Yet, it acts as a pantry for the warehouse store shopper.
 Note the deep, wide drawers, ready to store the largest cans, jars and cereal boxes!
 The top tier cabinets sport open-frame glass doors for displaying less-used items, while the center solid doors optimize storage.

 A Team Effort

 Unlike a typical kitchen remodel, which involves a customer and sometimes a contractor or architect, the Farmhouse project involved a number of stakeholders – The Idea House team, the homeowner, the builder and a local interior designer.
 All had to sign off on the kitchen design, and the timeline was short.
 In order to facilitate the approval process, A.J. created several designs.
-Stakeholders responded with their preferences and comments, and A.J. was able to receive final approval in time to keep the project on track.
+Stakeholders responded with their preferences and creative insight, and A.J. was able to receive final approval in time to keep the project on track.

 Check back soon – we’ll be posting photos of the finished kitchen soon.